Special Weather Statement issued for Berrien, Cass by NWS - News Break

 Special Weather Statement issued for Berrien, Cass by NWS

-Effective: 2021-07-12 17:44:00 EDT Expires: 2021-07-12 18:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Berrien; Cass A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN ST. JOSEPH SOUTHWESTERN CASS AND SOUTHEASTERN BERRIEN COUNTIES At 601 PM EDT, a strong thunderstorm was located over Gulivoire Park, moving northeast at 15 mph.
-Wind gusts up to 50 mph are possible with this storm.
-Locations impacted include South Bend, Mishawaka, Niles, Georgetown, Granger, Gulivoire Park, Edwardsburg, Roseland, Bertrand and Indian Village.
-This includes Interstate 80 in Indiana between mile markers 73 and 87.alerts.weather.gov
+Effective: 2021-07-24 08:00:00 EDT Expires: 2021-07-23 08:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Berrien; Cass A STRONG THUNDERSTORM WILL AFFECT NORTHWESTERN CASS AND EAST CENTRAL BERRIEN COUNTIES At 740 AM EDT, a strong thunderstorm was located over Dowagiac, moving east at 20 mph.
+Winds in excess of 40 mph and pea size hail are possible with this storm.
+Locations impacted include Dowagiac, Penn, Eau Claire, Vandalia, Magician Lake, Dewey Lake, La Grange, Indian Lake and Sandy Beach.alerts.weather.gov

 Comments / 0